siddiqaa/psvcounter/README.md

 <h3>Image Segmentation into Smaller Sizes</h3>

-2) The Google SSD Inception V2 model is trained on images of size 299 by 299 so I had to segment the images into smaller sections that were 122 by 129.
-This size gave me a good ration of full image to target bounding box.
-The bounding box was not too small or too large compared to the overall segment image dimensions.To handle situations where the target symbol might be split between two segments, I used the overlap feature in ImageMagick to overlapped the segmens by 20 pixels on each side.
+The Google SSD Inception V2 model is trained on images of size 299 by 299 so I had to segment the images into smaller sections that were 122 by 129.
+This size gave me a good ratio of segment image dimensions to target object bounding box dimension.
+In other words, the bounding box for the object to be detected was not too small or too large compared to the overall segment image dimensions.
+To handle situations where the target object to be detected might be split between two different segments, I used the overlap feature in ImageMagick to overlap the segments by 20 pixels on each side.

 <h3>Training Data Annotation</h3>

-3) After segmenting the images, I saved them and used labelImg (https://github.com/tzutalin/labelImg) to draw bounding boxes.
+After saving the image segments, I used <a href="https://github.com/tzutalin/labelImg">labelImg</a> to draw bounding boxes.

 <h3>Conversion of Annotation from XML to Text</h3>

-4) lableImg saves the annotated data in COCO format as XML.
-The https://github.com/Guanghan/darknet/blob/master/scripts/voc_label.py script was used to convert the COCO format annoation to one image per line csv annotation text file.
+lableImg saves the bounding box annotation data in COCO format as XML.
+I then used a modified version of the <a href="https://github.com/Guanghan/darknet/blob/master/scripts/voc_label.py"> conversion script</a> from <a href="https://github.com/Guanghan"> Guanghan </a> to convert the COCO format annoation to one image per line csv annotation text file.

 <h3>Manual Split of Annotation Text Files into Train and Test</h3>